apocalyptech/pystarboundmap/README.md

 [![Main Window](screenshots/mainwindow.png)](screenshots/mainwindow.png)

 The information about the currently-hovered tile will be shown on the lefthand side of the screen, which can be resized by dragging on the edge.
+You can scroll using the scrollbars or by click-and-drag on the map itself.
+The various layers can be toggled on/off, so if you wanted to check for holes in the background tiles of your home base, or something, that may be useful.
+There are also toggles to draw the background tiles much lighter, so they're easier to see, and toggles to show the "anchor" points for both objects and plants.
+This is seen in the screenshot, where the object anchor points are in blue.
+Plants will be in green.

 To get more detail about a tile, click on it to bring up a dialog with the extra details:

 [![Tile Info](screenshots/tileinfo.png)](screenshots/tileinfo.png)

-You can scroll using the scrollbars or by click-and-drag on the map itself.
-The various layers can be toggled on/off, so if you wanted to check this to find any holes in your base's background tile placement, that may be useful, etc.

 The "Navigate" menu will let you go directly to a specific coordinate, the spawn point, the level mech beacon (if one exists), the "current" player